Book your Pneumonia vaccination online

 Fleet Street Clinic is not a VAT registered company

-Pneumonia occurs when lung infection leads to inflammation and build-up of fluid within its air spaces, causing symptoms such as cough, fever, shortness of breath and difficulty breathing.
+Pneumonia occurs when lung infection leads to inflammation and build-up of fluid within its air spaces.

-Who is at risk, and who should be vaccinated?
+Who is at risk, and who should be vaccinated against pneumococcal pneumonia?

-Anyone can get pneumonia, but it is more common and more serious in older and very young age groups, which is why these age groups are a high priority for vaccination by the NHS.
+Anyone can get pneumonia, but it is more common and more serious in older and very young age groups, which is why these age groups are a high priority for vaccination.

 Many other people are also potentially vulnerable, for example, people with previous serious respiratory infection, lung disease, ex-smokers, people who have had their spleen removed, and people with reduced immunity from a variety of other causes.
 Find out more in our FAQs.

-Current vaccines differ in the number of strains (or serotypes) they cover, the level of protection they confer, and their cost (a key consideration for national programmes).
-They were also in short supply during the pandemic, but this is no longer the case.
+Vaccines differ in the number of strains (or serotypes) they cover, the level of protection they confer, and their cost (a key consideration for national programmes).

 Apexxnar is the newest vaccine, and our preferred choice.
 Apexxnar covers 20 different strains.
 It is a “conjugated” vaccine, so it gives stronger and longer-lasting immunity than previous “polysaccharide” vaccines.
 It is licensed for adults over 18, and so not suitable for children.